FoxSecIntel/BGP-Intel/README.md

 ASN-lookup.sh  - Use this script to identify which ASN the IP is on <BR>
-ASN-cdir.sh - Use this script to work out which IP exist within the ASN
+ASN-cdir.sh - Use this script to work out which IP exist within the ASN ip_lookup.sh - Use this script to gather IP Geolocation information